How did you come to be doing the job you are doing today?

 Late spring.
 Re-birth, growth, beauty, greenery, warmth (putting the jumpers away for a few months) – what’s not to like?!

-The IOL Excellence Awards take place on 14 November at Hilton London Bankside.
 Read more about Institute Advocate of the Year finalists.